What Is MEV? Ethereum's Invisible Tax Explained

 How Bad Is MEV?

-In addition to scaling and attacks, MEV is one of the biggest issues Ethereum and similar smart contract blockchains face today.
+In addition to scaling and attacks, MEV was one of the biggest issues on the old Proof-of-Work-based Ethereum.
 Pmcgoohan argued that MEV auctions would kill the Ethereum network.
 While Pmcgoohan takes a pessimistic view, the negative implications of MEV extraction are many and varied.
-The biggest one is that MEV represents an invisible tax that miners and searchers collect from users.
-Every dollar extracted through MEV is a dollar lost for users.
+The biggest one is that MEV represents an invisible tax that validators, searchers, and block builders collect from users.
+Every dollar extracted through MEV is a dollar lost for regular users.
 Some would go as far as to describe it as theft.

-MEV also destabilizes Ethereum on a protocol level because it puts transaction finality and immutability to question.
-If MEV is bigger than the block rewards, miners are incentivized to destabilize consensus.
-If miners can reorder transactions in previous blocks for profit, the entire premise of blockchains as secure, predictable, and permissionless ledgers falls apart.
+While on-chain MEV extraction used to cause network congestion and put upward pressure on gas prices, this has been largely mitigated through MEV services like Flashbots that provide private relays for off-chain transaction bundles and block bidding.
+MEV also destabilizes Ethereum on a protocol level because it brings transaction finality and immutability into question.
+If MEV is bigger than the block rewards, validators are incentivized to destabilize consensus.
+If they can reorder transactions in previous blocks for profit, the entire premise of blockchains as secure, predictable, and permissionless ledgers falls apart.

 Is MEV Inevitable?

-Some have concluded that MEV is inevitable.
+Most subject matter experts have concluded that MEV is inevitable.
 There are two schools of thought when it comes to this topic.
 The first school maintains that MEV is unavoidable, so the crypto community should try to alleviate the symptoms and subdue the negative externalities.
-The other school believes that the MEV problem is solvable, and hence the community should focus our efforts on trying to prevent it.
+The other school believes that the MEV problem is solvable, and hence the community should focus its efforts on trying to prevent it.

 Flashbots, the leading research and development organization in the field, belongs to the first camp.
-It focuses on building tools such as MEV-Geth that “democratize access to MEV revenue and bring transparency to MEV.”
-In that regard, MEV-Geth is effectively a product offering Front-running as a Service (FaaS) to miners and MEV extractors.
+It focuses on building tools such as MEV-Geth and MEV-boost that “democratize access to MEV revenue and bring transparency to MEV.”
+In that regard, MEV-Geth was effectively a product offering Front-running as a Service (FaaS) to miners and MEV extractors, while MEV-boost does the same for Proof-of-Stake validators.

 On the other hand, some believe that FaaS is theft.
 Cornell University researchers have long advocated for an alternative solution, while computer science professor Edward Felten has claimed that MEV auctions increase centralization and exacerbate the problem for Ethereum users.
 Pmcgoohan also identifies with the second camp, arguing that MEV can be avoided.
 Critiquing Flashbots’ approach, Pmcgoohan suggests that MEV could be solved if the community builds “a consensus view of the mempool ordering transactions by time where it is discoverable.”